Tomin927/02540510-math70076-assessment-2/readme.md

 ## The distribution of explainatory variable v.s. popularity

-It is difficult to see a strong linear ralationship between the explainatory variables and the popularity (cyan - popular, red - unpopular), and the linear regression model is not an aproproate method to fit the dataset well.
+It is difficult to see a strong linear ralationship between the explainatory variables and the popularity (cyan - popular, red - unpopular), and the linear regression model may difficult to fit the dataset well.
 Moreover, there is a weak linear/quadratic relationship among some explainatory variables such as loudness vs energy and dancibility vs tempo.

 ![](img/Explanatory_vs_target_1.png) ![](img/Explanatory_vs_target_2.png) ![](img/Explanatory_vs_target_3.png)